My glass shall not persuade me I am old,

 willingness to ‘be stirred by a painted beauty to his verse’.
 The Muse of

-sonnet 32 is the Poet’s Muse who appreciates the natural logic of life.
+sonnet 32 is the Poet’s Muse who appreciates the natural logic of life and love.
 In

 sonnet 38 the Poet reconciles the two Muses.